sunshine055/reduce_disinformation/README.md

 7. Financial supporters, both direct and indirect, of disinformation
     a) notes
     b) Accumulated raw articles, reports, links.
+8. Additional raw links and research
-8. Methods for Reducing the flow of finance from financial supporters of disinformation to platformers and spreaders.
+9. Methods for Reducing the flow of finance from financial supporters of disinformation to platformers and spreaders.
-9. An Example
+10. An Example
-10. Saved information on how to edit this page.
+11. Saved information on how to edit this page.

 --------------------------------------
 1. Intro.